corinnefair17/Minesweeper/README.md

   * if a mine is encountered, quit the game and print "You lose!"
 * If an invalid command is entered, print and error message and get another command
 * If no mine is encountered, then check to see if you won.
- * Add a method ``boolean checkWin(MineField mf)`` to check all unexposed cells, if only mines are unexposed, quit and print "You won!"
+ * Add a method ``public static boolean checkWin(MineField mf)`` to check all unexposed cells, if only mines are unexposed, quit and print "You won!"
  * If any non-mine cells are unexposed, then continue playing.

 You are not allowed to modify the given code MineField.java class.